computerscienceiscool/collab-editor-notes/090625_features.md

     -   IndexedDB currently keys by "room name," which risks collisions as usage scales; introduce unique, stable IDs (keep human names as metadata).
+    -   JJ: Store docs in IndexedDB in a flat namespace (no folders), with UUID as the key and human-readable doc name as a label.
+    -   Add `provider.set` and `provider.get` for room name labels.
+    -   Need to manage a separate index or search mechanism for doc lookup.
 -   **Basic test coverage for core UI behaviors**
     -   Add/repair Playwright tests specifically for the line-number toggle so regressions are caught early.